 Understanding the various bus lane, bus stop rules and signs for buses is essential for passing the theory test and practical driving test.
-It’s also important for those with a full driving licence, to understand their meanings to ensure you don’t get a ticket for driving where it’s prohibited.
+Furthermore, it’s also important for those with a full driving licence, to understand their meanings to ensure a Penalty Charge Notice isn’t issued and received by the offending driver.

 Regulatory bus signs

 Circular road signs give orders.
 Those surrounded by a red ring are mostly prohibitive.
 The regulatory white sign with a red ring is prohibiting local buses or vehicles that are designed to carry 8 or more passengers.
 See order road signs for further regulatory road signs.

-Where a bus lane starts, it will often have a sign to inform road users of who is permitted to use it and its times of operation.
+Where a bus lane starts, it will often have a sign to inform road users of who is permitted to use the lane and its times of operation.
 Bus lane signs where the bus symbol contains the word ‘local’ such as the sign to the right is to be used by buses that run a local service only.
 Where the word ‘local’ is not shown, the lane may be used by any vehicles that is designed to carry 8 people or more.

 Other road users are permitted to use a bus lane outside its hours of operation.
 If the hours of operation are not show, the bus lane is in operation 24 hours a day.
 Hours of operation are shown on the sign.
-You may use the bus lane from 10 am to 4 pm and again from 6.30 pm onward.
+In the example of the blue sign detailing times, you may use the bus lane from 10 am to 4 pm and again from 6.30 pm onward.

-White road signs such as the sign to the right are directional signs.
+White road signs such as the ‘Traffic turn left only’ sign offer information to road users.
 See white road signs for further information.
 This sign allows for motorists to turn left where a bus lane temporarily stops.
 Bus lane markings displays an example of where this sign may be used.

 The blue bus lane sign with the two upwards arrows indicates a contra-flow bus lane.
 The two upwards arrows indicates the number of traffic lanes available.
 See contraflow bus and cycle lanes for further information on how contraflow systems work.